topquark22/morseR24/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-# Usage restrictions

-This software contains the ability to transmit chess coordinates to a remot device.
-We strongly condemn cheating in chess.
-Do not use this software as part of a chess-cheating device.

 # Our Standards

 Examples of behavior that contributes to a positive environment for our